Why the Hurricanes’ Game 6 loss to the Rangers was a crushing end for a ‘special group’

 “Obviously not good enough,” Aho said.
 “We had one goal in mind, to go all the way and be the best team, and we didn’t get there.”

-Forgotten in the sadness of the final loss was that the Canes had forced a Game 6 with two straight wins.
-It had been a resilient group all season and it was that in the playoffs.
+Despite the sadness of the final loss, it will be remembered the Canes forced a Game 6 with two straight wins.
+It was a resilient group all season and it was that in the playoffs.

 “We battled hard,” Canes captain Jordan Staal said.
 “We played some great hockey, I think, the whole series and won a couple of big games.
 We were 20 minutes from rolling into Game 7 and anything can happen in Game 7.
 So frustrating, upsetting.”

 Brind’Amour has put together a system and a culture that is all about winning and winning the right way.
 His teams are aggressive and pressure you.
-The Canes won back-to-back Metropolitan Division titles before being beaten out by three points by the Rangers this season.
+The Canes won back-to-back Metropolitan Division titles before being beaten out by three points by the Rangers this season, by a team that won the league’s Presidents’ Trophy.

-After missing the playoffs for nine straight seasons, the Canes have qualified in all six of Brind’Amour’s seasons as head coach.
+After missing the playoffs for nine straight seasons, exhausting the patience of the Canes faithful, Carolina has qualified in all six of Brind’Amour’s seasons as head coach.
 That’s a lot of success.
 And yet …

 The finality now is that the season is over, again short of the team’s ultimate goal, and changes are coming.